hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_G.md

 This Guideline aims to draw the attention on the potential need for Technical Rules for Transition (Exxxx) or Business Rules for Transition (B1xxx and B2xxx) as defined in the section “1.
 Introduction” of DDNTA APPENDIX Q2.

 **Technical Description**

-N/A

-## G0990

-**Functional Description**

-It will include only the information for the Goods Items that are excise goods (i.e. with &lt;GOODS SHIPMENT- GOODS ITEM-PREVIOUS DOCUMENT.Type&gt; being C651 or C658).

-**Technical Description**

-N/A

-## G0999

-**Functional Description**

-The format is defined as 'n..5', but the maximum value for AES is '999', taking into account the multiplicity '999x' of the Data Group.

-**Technical Description**